CKSCHW/Schwarzmann-Hub/deployment-notes.md

 ### 4. Set Up Environment Variables

-Your app needs the Firebase credentials to run.
+**This is a critical step.** Your app needs the Firebase credentials to run server-side functions.
+If this step is not done correctly, your app will fail to start and show a `CRITICAL CONFIGURATION ERROR`.

 Create a `.env.local` file in your project directory.

 ```bash
 # Create and open the file with nano text editor